wc1404/Loan-Calculator/README.md

 # Loan-Calculator
-An Avalanche and snowball repayment method calculator for federal student loans
+An Avalanche and Snowball repayment method calculator for federal student loans